-The camp staff will collect each Scout's BSA Form 680-001, Annual Health and Medical Record, with Parts A, B, and C completed.
+The camp staff will collect each Individuals Scouting America Form 680-001, Annual Health and Medical Record, with Parts A, B, and C completed.
 Note Part C is the Pre-Participation Physical and must be signed by a licensed physician, nurse practitioner, or physician's assistant, so plan accordingly.
-While NCAC has officially rescinded its COVID-19 policy, scouts and volunteers may still wear masks, as desired.